hschink/sql-schema-comparer-eclipse-plugin/README.md

 Currently, there exists no update site.
 You may install the plug-in manually or you start it by importing the plug-in project into eclipse.

-You need to activate the plug-in by pressing _Add/Remove SQL Schema Comparer_ in the project's context menu.
+You need to activate the plug-in by pressing _SQL Schema Comparer_ in the project's context menu.

 ## License ##